 Beyond Good and Evil 2 is a prequel set in a vast star system, System 3, that sees players begin with very little and work their way up to becoming a legendary space pirate – and as soon as they have the means, they can go wherever they want.

-Beyond Good and Evil 2 will star your custom character, but the rest of the cast will be fully realized and, Ancel suggests, evocative of the first game’s characters and themes.
+Beyond Good and Evil 2 will star your custom character, but the rest of the cast will be fully realised and, Ancel suggests, evocative of the first game’s characters and themes.

 “They are here, or their ancestors are here,” says Ancel.
 “You don’t play them, but they are in the world, and they are key to making this world unique… the DNA will be there.
 Plus it’s not a reboot, it’s a prequel, so you will discover a lot of information about those characters.”

 In the 22nd century, some 200 years before the events of Beyond Good and Evil 2, “we imagined that China and India became the superpowers,” says Shrager.
-“In order to colonize the stars, they created hybrids as a slave labor force… and so with that slave-labor force, they were able to colonize the stars.”
+“In order to colonise the stars, they created hybrids as a slave labour force… and so with that slave-labour force, they were able to colonise the stars.”

 The demo city and its Ganesh statue were created by the first Indian colonists, she says, “while other cities will have influences that are Chinese, Mongolian, and as many Earth cultures as we can represent.
 They will explore into the stars and they will invent their own religions to give new meaning to their existence in this really harsh area.”

-The newly colonized System 3 has become a hub of interstellar trade – and as corporations exploit their hybrid laborers, the conditions are created for a new era of space piracy.
+The newly colonised System 3 has become a hub of interstellar trade – and as corporations exploit their hybrid labourers, the conditions are created for a new era of space piracy.